pbo-dpb/PublicDebtChargesCalculator/README.md

 Before submitting a pull request, please note that this tool was created in an environment with no pre-processor support.
 Feel free to fork this repo if you'd like to use one.
 Also note that our infrastructure only supports static files; only client side interactivity is allowed.

-# Français

-## Calculateur des frais sur la dette publique
+# Calculateur des frais sur la dette publique

 Dans le cadre de la prochaine campagne électorale, le DPB a développé un outil permettant aux partis politiques d’estimer les frais en intérêts de leurs nouvelles propositions.